 Forests were lost due to human activity or natural disturbances.
-Regrowing trees and restoring ecosystems helps to restore the balance between emissions and absorption of CO₂.
-Though it sounds simple, it’s more than simply planting trees.
-It involves a lot of knowledge about local tree species and climate.
+Reforestation provides us with new trees.
+These trees absorb carbon dioxide.
+Though it sounds simple, it involves more than just planting trees.
+For example, knowledge about local tree species and the local climate is needed.
 Also, trees must be protected and given a long time to grow.
 That’s why we selected 3 different certified projects.

 Why forests are important